robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       assert.equal(result, 400)
     })

-This won't work for long, but it's the easiest solution - match anything over and over again, then parse the result as an integer
+This won't work for long, but it's the easiest solution - match *anything* over and over again, then parse the result as an integer

     ometa JsonReader {
       num = anything+:x -> parseInt(x.join(''), 10),
       obj = "{}" -> {}
     }

-How about matching some text? we need to match text as it can be both a value or a key.
+How about matching some text? we need to match quoted text as it can be both a value or a key.

     describe("Matching a single string value", function() {
       var input = '"hello"'